Imagine a world where you could get feedback on that dreaded assessment you’ve been putting off.

 “A lot of [students]…have really good time management skills, but adding that extra layer of study on top of it means things get crushed,” explained Ms Hillier.
 “Sometimes it can impact on family relationships, sometimes it can impact on their studies and paid work.
 So it’s a little bit of a balancing act in the first couple of months of uni to try and get all of that working.”

-“We have learning advisors allocated to the Enabling Pathways programs…which is fantastic for students doing those programs.
+“We have learning advisors and Student Liaison Officers allocated to the Enabling Pathways programs…which are fantastic for students doing those programs.
 They get a lot of intensive and one-on-one personal assistance, so that helps a lot of those students, particularly the ones that are feeling more nervous than others,” she elaborated.

 Academic Learning Support are able to help you through all stages of your study program, from Enabling through to your PhD.
 These include developing your academic writing, improving your study skills, providing course specific maths and statistics support and assisting with English language skills.